mv740/mesh-editor/README.md

 ![Fill holes demo](./docs/clip-fill-hole.gif)

-## Usage
+## Quick start (in a React app)

-Here's a basic example of how to integrate the `MeshEditor` into your React application:
+Import the component and CSS into your React app:

 ```tsx
 import { MeshEditor } from '@mv740/mesh-editor'